facet-tech/agent-java/CONTRIBUTING.md

 ```
 Frameworks are data driven and will soon be configurable.

-Frameworks are stored in the directory `db/configuration/configuration/frameworks`.
+Frameworks are stored in this [directory](db/configuration/frameworks) `db/configuration/configuration/frameworks`.

 ## Block List
 A list of packages and classes not processed preventing method and endpoint toggle overload.